andreasvc/disco-dop/README.rst

    :align: right
    :alt: contrived discontinuous constituent for expository purposes.

-The aim of this project is to parse discontinuous constituents with Data-Oriented Parsing (DOP), with a focus on global world domination.
+The aim of this project is to parse discontinuous constituents in natural language using Data-Oriented Parsing (DOP), with a focus on global world domination.
 Concretely, we build a DOP model with a Linear Context-Free Rewriting System (LCFRS) as the symbolic backbone.
+The grammar is extracted from a treebank of sentences annotated with (discontinuous) phrase-structure trees.

 Background
 ----------